 Securities Lending.
 Cash collateral received in the course of securities lending transactions is recorded as a current asset of VCERA, and the obligation to repay the collateral is recorded as a current liability, in accordance with the requirements of Governmental Accounting Standards Board (GASB) Statement No. 28.
 In addition, gross earnings received on invested cash collateral are reported as Earnings, and borrower rebates and agent fees are recorded as Borrower Rebates, and Management Fees, respectively.
-This Earnings, Borrower Rebates, and Management Fees amounted to \$280,000, (\$114,000, and (\$50,000), respectively, for the year ended June 30, 2016, an increase due to increased demand of securities loaned.
+This Earnings, Borrower Rebates, and Management Fees, respectively.
+This Earnings, Borrower Rebates, and Management Fees, 2017, an increase due to increased demand of securities loaned.
 Non-cash collateral, and the related repayment obligation, is not recorded on the books of the Association, as there is no ability to pledge or sell the collateral absent borrower default.
 See Note 3 for additional information on securities lending.

 Income Taxes.
 The Internal Revenue Service (IRS) has ruled that plans such as VCERA qualify under Section 401(a) of the Internal Revenue Code and are not subject to tax under present income tax laws.
-On January 29, 2014, the IRS issued to VCERA a favorable Tax Determination Letter.
-Accordingly, no provision for income taxes has been made in the accompanying basic financial statements, as the Plan is exempt from federal and state income taxes under provisions of the Internal Revenue Code, Section 401(a), and the California Revenue and Taxation Code, section 23701, respectively.
+On October 3, 2016, the IRS issued to VCERA a favorable Tax Determination Letter.
+Accordingly, no provision for income taxes has been made in the accompanying basic financial statements, as the Plan is exempt from federal and state income taxes under provisions of the Internal Revenue Code, Section 401(a), and the California Revenue and Taxation Code, Section 23701, respectively.

-Implementation of new Accounting Pronouncement.
+Implementation of new Accounting Pronouncement

-VCERA implemented all applicable new GASB pronouncements in the year ended June 30, 2016, as required by each statement.
-The most recent applicable pronouncement(s), effective for the year ended June 30, 2016, which have a material impact on VCERA's financial statements, are provided below.
+VCERA implemented all applicable new GASB pronouncements in the year ended June 30, 2017, as required by each statement.
+The most recent applicable pronouncement(s), effective for the year ended June 30, 2017, which might have a material impact on VCERA's financial statements, are provided below.